 Instead of re-downloading the same phar multiple times, the archive is kept at a shared location (by default in ~/.phive) and only a symbolic link is created for the project.
 You can of course also explicitly request a copy of the phar to be made in favor of symbolic links (use --copy).

 Currently PHIVE supports three different methods to find the requested phar release:

 GnuPG is the de facto standard for signing distribution packages and is also used to sign git commits and tags.

 It is important that a cryptographically secure means exists to verify the integrity of release files as well as the authenticity of the signature provided.
 OpenPGP's design based on public and private keys as well as the free and open key server systems to share these public keys provide the optimal infrastructure towards this goal.

 For the verification process to work (e.g. the gpg --verify ....), the public part of the private key used for signing must be known on the system doing the verification.
 That's why the public key has to get imported via it's ID (e.g. gpg --keyserver pool.sks-keyservers.net --recv-keys 0x9D8A98B29B2D5D79 for the signing key used by phar.io).
 Once the public key is in the so called keyring, signatures "linked" to that key can be verified.
 Otherwise it would be identical to openssl signatures (see below).

-As long as the gpg private key is stored securely and privately, it's close to impossible that anybody else but you can create a signature that can be linked back to that very key.
+As long as the gpg private key is stored securely and privately, it's close to impossible that anybody else but the legitimate owner can create a signature that can be linked back to that very key.
 If an attacker uses a different private key, the verification will fail.